Disabled man died in Mt Roskill after being coached to commit arson, court hears

 That incident showed how the woman was prepared to take advantage of Ewart, Johnstone said.

-In 2017, the woman's mother became involved with a dispute with the landlord of the Mt Roskill flat.
+In 2017, the woman's mother became involved in a dispute with the landlord of the Mt Roskill flat.
 Harcourts, which was managing the property, took legal action to end the tenancy.

 The woman was upset and decided to take revenge, again relying on Ewart.